YassoFK/SinoDataProxy/README.txt

 <SinoDataProxy is a data proxy tool based on STRSVR and QT.It was designed to
- manage numerous STRSVR connection and make all connections visualized.>
+ manage numerous STRSVR connections and make all connections visualized.>
     Copyright (C) <2021> <ComNav Technology Ltd.>

     This program is free software: you can redistribute it and/or modify